The moduli space of matroids: Realization spaces and the Tutte group

-We can associate with every matroid its universal pasture, which is derived from a certain residue field of the matroid space.
-We will define the universal pasture and describe its basic properties in this section.
+We can associate with every matroid its universal idyll, which is derived from a certain residue field of the matroid space.
+We will define the universal idyll and describe its basic properties in this section.

 Let $N=\#\binom Er-1$.
 Recall from section \ref{subsection: The moduli space of matroids} that the matroid space comes with a closed immersion

 into ordered blue projective space.

 \begin{lemma} The closed immersion $\iota$ is a homeomorphism between the respective underlying topological spaces. \end{lemma}